joelouthan/theologic.us/content/posts/0-sermons/sermon-romans5-6-11.md

 >>The Holy Scripture is the only sufficient, certain, and infallible rule of all saving knowledge, faith, and obedience

-Continue reading this Confession to part 6:
+Continue reading this Confession to chapter 1 part 6:

 >>The whole counsel of God concerning all things necessary for his own glory, man's salvation, faith and life, is either expressly set down or necessarily contained in the Holy Scripture

-Let me be clear: Historical Confessions, whether it is the 1689 or the Westminster or the 39 Articles, are certainly not Scripture.
+Let me be clear: the Historical Confessions, whether it is the 1689 or the Westminster or the 39 Articles, are certainly not Scripture.
 But our Historical Confessions of Faith are simply confessions of doctrine.
 What is doctrine?
-Doctrine is what the Bible teaches.
+Simply put, doctrine is what the Bible teaches.
 If the Bible does not teach it, then it is outside of doctrine.

 We know that the Bible does completely teach what is necessary for the glory of God and what is necessary for our salvation.
 How?
 We know that because the Holy Spirit inspired the authors who penned all of the words of the 66 books within this Bible.